 TUMM aims to be an authentic representative of all employees in the Montenegrin media, which have not been organized in trade unions up to that time and their interests have not been represented.
 For these reasons, about thirty journalists from different media initiated the establishment of trade union two months earlier.

 TUMM is composed of the trade union organizations that have previously been part of the Union of Free Trade Unions, then, the trade unions in private media that are subsequently formed, as well as individual members employed in the media, which do not have trade union organizations.
-Members of TUMM are the trade union organizations from the following media: RTCG, RTV Budva, Herceg Novi Radio, RTV Pljevlja, TV Vijesti, the newspaper Vijesti, the weekly Monitor, Radio Berane, RTV Rožaje, RTV Ulcinj, RTV Cetinje, New Pobjeda, Pink M and Radio Tivat.
+Members of TUMM are the trade union organizations from the following media: RTCG, RTV Budva, Herceg Novi Radio, RTV Pljevlja, TV Vijesti, the newspaper Vijesti, the weekly Monitor, Radio Berane, RTV Rožaje, RTV Ulcinj, RTV Cetinje, New Pobjeda, Pink M, Radio Tivat and Gradska TV.

 Our members are journalists but also all other media employees: cameramen, photographers, editors, lectors, and employees in the administration, in technical services, and printing houses that are part of media companies.